HOW WE SCORE TRADES

 AwardBonusRationale

 Finals MVP+3.0Best player on the biggest stage.
+The most trade-relevant award we have.

-All-NBA 1st Team+2.0Top 5 player that season.
+All-NBA 1st Team+2.0Top five.

-ROY+1.5Immediate contributor — relevant for picks.
+ROY+1.5Immediate impact.
+Relevant for graded picks.

-All-NBA 2nd Team+1.2Top 10 player.
+All-NBA 2nd Team+1.2Top ten.

-All-NBA 3rd Team+0.7Top 15 player.
+All-NBA 3rd Team+0.7Top fifteen.

 All-Rookie Team+0.2Minor signal.